akshar1612/akshar1612/README.md

 - 🌱 I’m currently learning about **Machine Learning and AI**

-- 👨‍💻 All of my projects are available at [https://github.com/akshar1612/](https://github.com/akshar1612/)
+- 👨‍💻 All of my projects are available [here](https://github.com/akshar1612/)

 - 💬 Ask me about **soccer**